JeffersonLab/JANA2/docs/tutorial.rst

     jana-generate.py Plugin QuickTutorial

 This creates the following directory tree.
-By default, a minimal skelton is created in a single file: :py:func:`QuickTutorial.cc`.
+By default, a minimal skelton is created in a single file: ``QuickTutorial.cc``.
 This provides a JEventProcessor class as well as the the plugin entry point.
 The generated files include lots of comments providing helpful hints on their use.
 This creates the following directory tree.
 By default, a minimal skelton is created in a single file:

 .. code-block:: console